lachlanmcmillan/eslint-rule-starter/README.md

 ## Writing a rule

-ESLint traverses the parsed abstract syntax tree of javascript code.
+ESLint first parses code into an abstract syntax tree (AST) before checking any rules.
+So to write a rule you must understand the AST representation of your code.

-Use https://astexplorer.net/ to view AST of your code and write rules.
+Use https://astexplorer.net/ to view AST of your code and also write new rules.

 ### Configuring https://astexplorer.net/